Meet Our Team

 Board Members

 Dr. Gary Ackerman is the Associate Professor and Associate Dean College of Emergency Preparedness, Homeland Security and Cybersecurity.
-He is also a Senior Investigator at the Center for Advanced Red Teaming.
+He is also a Senior Investigator at the Center for Advanced Red Teaming and has served as a Senior Advisor to the Global Catastrophic Risk Institute since 2018.

 External Advisors